aaviator42/Sesher/README.md

 However, it is recommended that you keep fingerprinting using the UA for some basic protection.

+## Requirements
+1. [Supported versions of PHP](https://www.php.net/supported-versions.php).
+At the time of writing, that's PHP `7.3+`.
+Sesher will almost certainly work on older versions, but we don't test it on those, so be careful, do your own testing.

+## Installation
+1. Save `Sesher.php` on your server.
+You can rename it.
+2. Include the file: `require Sesher.php;`.

 ## Misc.
 Considerations
 You should be using TLS, because this library won't provide you much protection otherwise, except maybe some against session hijacking through the fingerprinting technique.